 If the Resolution ability is used to discard a 2 from your hand, but Doyle's Hoyle does not form part of your final draw hand, you still get the bonus to your hand rank.

 Fancy New Hat

-- Any pre-existing influence reductions are ignored while a Fancy New Hat is attached. - > Once the Fancy New Hat is attached, any subsequent influence reductions are ignored.
+➤ Once the Fancy New Hat is attached, any subsequent influence reductions are ignored.

 Flame-Thrower